wenheqi/tetris/README.md

      | Android  | 10      | Firfox  | 81.1.4       | portrait to landscape | ✅     |
      | Android  | 10      | MS Edge | 45.09.4.5079 | landscape to portrait | ✅     |
      | Android  | 10      | MS Edge | 45.09.4.5079 | portrait to landscape | ✅     |

+   + **How to Reproduce**

+      1. Use a mobile device (I only have iPad Pro and an Android phone at my hand), open a browser and go to the [helper](https://webtool.netlify.app/) I created (basically it reads the `Window.innerWidth` and `Window.innerHeight` whenever `resize` event is fired).
+      2. Rotate the device from landscape to portrait or the other way around.
+      3. Read the `Window.innerWidth` and `Window.innerHeight`.
+      4. Wait at least 500ms, manually update the read and check if they remain the same values.
+      5. repeat step 2 - 4 several times.

+   + Why it happens:

    + How I fixed it: